 That is not to say that synthetic, hemp-based, and CBD-only medicines aren’t effective options for many patients, especially as laws limit access to alternatives.
 These types of products have served a monumental role both as medicine and as a legislative stepping stone.
 But what more can patients get from whole plant medicine?

-As you can see, each of these therapeutic agents that are processed out of THC- and CBD-only medicines have so much to offer patients treating a wide breadth of symptoms and conditions.
-You’re already familiar with the most popular “whole plant medicine,” which is inhaling cannabis smoke or vapor.
+You’re already familiar with the most popular “whole-plant medicine,” which is inhaling cannabis smoke or vapor.
 Although most cannabis today is bred to contain a disproportionately large amount of THC compared to other compounds, the importance of chemical diversity is being realized as new strains emerge.
 Hopefully, we’ll soon start to see strains that not only narrow the gap between THC and CBD profiles, but emphasize other important cannabinoids and terpenes as well.

 The diverse chemical availability in whole plant medicines is remarkable in its own right, but research looking into how cannabinoids and terpenoids work together adds another level of intrigue.

 Instrumental in this area of science is Ethan Russo, M.D., a neurologist who has long studied cannabis compounds and their role in the body.
 In his study “Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid entourage effects,” he details how cannabis compounds influence each other’s mechanisms.
-We aren’t just talking about the well-known THC-CBD tag team here – even small amounts of terpenes (fragrant oils that give cannabis its smell) can make a difference.
+We aren’t just talking about the well-known THC-CBD tag team here—even small amounts of terpenes (fragrant oils that give cannabis its smell) can potentially make a difference.

-The terpene myrcene, for example, can reduce resistance in the blood-brain barrier, enabling easier passage of other beneficial chemicals.
-Pinene helps counteract compromised cognition and memory caused by THC.
-A combination of terpenes pinene, myrcene, and caryophyllene help unravel anxiety.
+Pinene, for example, may help counteract compromised cognition and memory caused by THC.
+A combination of terpenes pinene, myrcene, and caryophyllene may help unravel anxiety.
 Mixing terpenes linalool and limonene with the cannabinoid CBG shows promise in the treatment of MRSA.
-THC plus CBN yields enhanced sedating effects.
+THC plus CBN potentially yields enhanced sedating effects.
 Linalool and limonene combined with CBD is being examined as an anti-acne treatment.

 These examples only scratch the surface of all possible synergies made available to us by way of whole plant therapies.
 Think of all the medical possibilities waiting for us as the combinational potential of these compounds are unlocked.
 The thought of how many lives could be changed for the better by such discoveries is almost overwhelming.